motiv-labs/janus/docs/quick_start/file_system.md

 ## 1. Preparing the folder structure

 By default all apis configurations are splited in separeted files (one for each API) and they live in `/etc/janus`.
-Of course you can configure that route by simply defining the `DATABASE_DSN`, for instance, you can define the value to `file:///usr/local/janus`.
+Of course you can configure that route by simply defining the configuration `database.dsn`, for instance, you can define the value to `file:///usr/local/janus`.

 Let's use the default directory and create it `/etc/janus`.
 We need two main folders `apis` and `auth` each one of them